sitandr/typst-examples-book/src/basics/scripting/conditions.md

 }
 ```

-Because range is end-exclusive his is equal to
+Because range is end-exclusive this is equal to

 ```typ
 #let s = 0